tlienart/SimpleParser.jl/README.md

 The steps are:

 1. Find tokens (read the text once and build a list of anything that could mark something to do),
-1. Find blocks (convert single Tokens or groups of Tokens into something that must be processed later on as a block).
+1. Find blocks (convert single Tokens groups of Tokens into something that must be processed later on as a block).
+1. Assemble blocks (convert specific blocks into groups of blocks such as indented lines)

 ### Tokens